 With today’s busy schedules, no one wants extra stops or extra travel time.
-That’s why vybe now fills most frequently prescribed medicines.
+That’s why vybe fills the most frequently prescribed medicines—including telemedicine prescriptions.
 Walk out with everything you need to feel better, faster.

 Ask a vybe clinician for details during your next visit.

 Antibiotics should only be prescribed for infections caused by bacteria.
-They provide no benefit against the common cold, flu, brochitis, sinusitis, or any other viral infection.
+They provide no benefit against the common cold, flu, bronchitis, sinusitis, or any other viral infection.
 Taking antibiotics when unnecessary wipes out beneficial bacteria that help your immune system.
-When given to children, they’re linked to adult obesity and adult onset diabetes.
-They also promote development of bacteria that are resistant to antibiotics, so they won’t be effective when you’re really in need.
+When given to children, they’re linked to adult obesity and adult-onset diabetes.
+They also promote the development of bacteria that are resistant to antibiotics, so they won’t be effective when you’re really in need.